 In our opinion, smart money should be taking advantage of the recent pullback in the precious metals and commodity markets on the likely unfounded concerns over the Fed's taper.
 We think it is an opportunistic time to add to our precious metals and large cap strategies.
-Buying into a natural-resources focused portfolio that is early in the growth cycle with tremendous value opportunity ahead and that offers capital protection from monetary dilution seems wise to say the least.
+Buying into an undervalued natural resource focused portfolio with a strong growth cycle ahead seems like a wise way to protect capital from monetary dilution to say the least.
 And for those looking to capitalize on the likelihood of a downturn in broad equity markets while still benefiting from long commodity exposure, we think our global macro and long/short funds are highly worthy additions today.